 Quick Facts on Peppers

-- There is more vitamin C in red peppers than in green ones.
+There is more vitamin C in red peppers than in the green ones.

-- Most common colors of the peppers are red, orange, yellow and green, but there are also other types like purple, white and brown.
+The most common colors of the peppers are red, orange, yellow, and green, but there are also other types like purple, white and brown.

-- China produces the most bell peppers worldwide, then there are also these countries: Turkey, Mexico, the USA, and Indonesia.
+China produces the most bell peppers worldwide, after that comes Turkey, Mexico, USA, and Indonesia.